 When you install an electric fence, you can lessen the wear and tear of your physical fence significantly.

-However, they will soon outgrow them, so you would need to learn how to make a natural wallow for your pigs later on.
+However, they will soon outgrow this space, so you will need to learn how to make a natural wallow for your pigs later on.
 A perfect area is a depressed part of your property, still near their shelter and food.

 Pigs are very expressive.
 Each has their own personality.
 If some of their needs are not met, you can be sure that they will find a way to make you realize it somehow, so pay close attention to them as they’re growing up.